Pondblog |

 The Los Angeles Times says this morning that members of the National Commission on Terror Attacks Upon the United States are saying, so far privately, that by failing to crack down on Osama Bin Laden early, "Pakistan and Saudi Arabia significantly undermined efforts to combat terrorism worldwide, giving the Saudi exile the haven he needed to train tens of thousands of soldiers.
 They believe that the governments' funding of his Taliban protectors enabled Bin Laden to withstand international pressure and expand his operation into a global network that could carry out the Sept.
 11 attacks."
 Those who think the whole Iraq thing's been such a mistake that the US and its allies should just get out and mind their own business, should take note.

 Britain's newspapers are rushing, this morning, to define what the signing of the EU's new constitution means to the country.
 In an editorial, the Telegraph says: "...the BBC and some other elements of the media have unquestioningly accepted the Blair narrative of a battle to protect our vital national interests.
 Finding himself near Waterloo, on the anniversary of the battle, the Prime Minister has posed as a Wellington de nos jours, defending our independence and that of other European nations against a French assault.
+"This version of events is impossible to reconcile with what has actually been signed.
+It is all very well blocking one or two undesirable proposals; but how many of the things he has accepted can Mr Blair positively have wanted?
+The Prime Minister keeps calling for an informed debate, but the last thing he wants is for people actually to read the constitution; that is why he likes to fall back on windy generalities about 'making Europe work'."

 Most outrageously behaved rock band?
 The Who, according to a survey published in the Independent this morning: "They beat off strong competition from Ozzy Osbourne and Jimi Hendrix thanks to a record that includes on-stage punch-ups, prodigious drug-taking and, it is often claimed, driving a Rolls-Royce into a society swimming pool."